ajitrajasekharan/bert_mask/README.md

 *Install pytorch first.
 This link goes through the details *Activate the environment if using conda

-* Run third.sh - _this will install anaconda, pytorch._

 # Usage
 * python mask_word.py